TritonDataCenter/sdc-cloudapi/docs/index.md

 can be found in that rack. `far` will try to place the new instance in a different rack, otherwise a different server in the same rack; it will fail if space can only be found on the same server as the given instance UUIDs.

+When Triton CNS is enabled, the DNS search domain of the new VM will be automatically set to the suffix of the "instance" record that is created for that VM.
+For example, if the full CNS name of the new VM would be "foo.inst.35ad1ec4-2eab-11e6-ac02-8f56c66976a1.us-west-1.triton.zone", its automatic DNS search path would include "inst.35ad1ec4-2eab-11e6-ac02-8f56c66976a1.us-west-1.triton.zone".
+This can be changed later within the instance, if desired.

 ### Inputs